Extended regime of nematic order in an interacting monomer-dimer model of Heilmann and Lieb: Absence of translational symmetry breaking

 \subsubsection{Sealed rectangles}

-Following the strategy in~\cite[Section 8.3]{hadas2025columnar}, we leverage the strong percolation characterization of \emph{a} vertical phase to construct \textbf{sealed rectangles}, which are rectangles in which a joint configuration $(\sigma,\sigma')$ sampled from $\mu\otimes\mu'$, where $\Phase{\mu}=\Phase{\mu'}=\ver$, exhibits desirable properties that rule out the presence of large disagreement $\ddag$-components nearby.
-Due to the presence of non-nearest neighbor interactions in the monomer-dimer model, our definition of sealed rectangles differs from that in~\cite{hadas2025columnar} in that ours genuinely requires \emph{joint} properties of the pair $(\sigma,\sigma')$.
+We now leverage the strong percolation characterization of \emph{a} vertical phase to construct \textbf{sealed rectangles}, which are rectangles in which a joint configuration $(\sigma,\sigma')$ sampled from $\mu\otimes\mu'$, where $\Phase{\mu}=\Phase{\mu'}=\ver$, exhibits desirable properties that rule out the presence of large disagreement $\ddag$-components nearby.
+Due to the presence of non-nearest neighbor interactions in the monomer-dimer model, we require a different definition of sealed rectangles from that in~\cite{hadas2025columnar}.

 Define the events $\Sigma_0,\Sigma_1\subset\Omega$ and $\Sigma_2\subset\Omega\times\Omega$ as follows: \begin{enumerate} \item $\sigma\in\Sigma_0$ if and only if every $N\fa\times 1$ rectangle contained in